 Credit for graduation may be earned through correspondence courses from an accredited institution.
 No more than four credits may be earned toward graduation.
-Students must receive permission from the Curriculum and Instruction Assistant principal in writing prior to enrolling for correspondence courses.
+Students must receive permission from the Principal in writing prior to enrolling for correspondence courses.

 Online Courses